neilsonlima/trading/README.md

-# trade
+# trading

 ## Description

-Trade is a command-line cryptocurrency trading bot using Node.js and MongoDB
+Trading is a command-line cryptocurrency trading bot using Node.js and MongoDB

 ## Quick-start